 Scholarships

-The Deborah Jordy Leadership Arts Scholarship Fund provides a limited number of full and partial scholarships every year.
+The Deborah Jordy Leadership Arts Scholarship provides a limited number of full and partial scholarships every year.
+This is a competitive scholarship application and review process.

-Leadership Arts is committed to ensuring that cultural nonprofits are led by diverse, effective and inspired board members.
-We also strive to build an inclusive community of arts advocates.
+Leadership Arts is committed to ensuring that cultural nonprofits are supported by diverse, effective, and inspired board members and volunteers.
+We strive to build an inclusive community of arts advocates for Colorado.
 The Deborah Jordy Leadership Arts Scholarship is intended to recognize leadership potential, increase the financial accessibility of the program, and ensure a variety of perspectives and experiences in advancing arts and culture.
-Preference will be given to applicants from underrepresented and/or historically marginalized communities.

 What People Are Saying About Leadership Arts

 • “Attending CBCA Leadership Arts was a pivotal moment in my life and career.
 Before Leadership Arts, I was looking for ways to get involved.
 I would volunteer in my local community, but I knew there was a piece missing.
 Growing up a dancer and having a strong passion for the arts, I knew I had to find a new way to embrace the arts without stepping on the stage and being the performer.
 Leadership Arts has given me a new way to look at the arts, community and the relationship that is built between the two.
 I would not have been given the education, confidence, networking opportunities or new experiences if it wasn’t for the stage Leadership Arts provided.
-I am forever grateful for this opportunity and I know the skills I developed because of this program, will be used in years to come. ” – Mariah Gayheart, Sr. BU Risk and Controls Analyst, TIAA
+I am forever grateful for this opportunity and I know the skills I developed because of this program will be used in years to come. ” – Mariah Gayheart, Business Manager, TIAA